mmallicoat/marshallmallicoat.com/content/kick-the-tires.rst

 Williamsburg without the pre-diabetic wheelwright going on about the Stamp Act.

-I walked in from the rain to a cathedral---the oldest in America north of Mexico---and I took off my hat in a gesture of reverence.
+I walked in from the rain to a cathedral—the oldest in America north of Mexico—and I took off my hat in a gesture of reverence.
 But it felt ridiculous.
 Why this reverence?
 For this so-called House-o-God, built by forced labor, on stolen land, with stone tore up out the ground, and gold leaf by way of Senegal, etc., etc.